 Job #5.
 Energize the Audience

-Finally, an MC will help maintain the appropriate energy levels of the audience.
+Finally, a Master of Ceremonies will help maintain the appropriate energy levels of the audience.
 When the audience is overly excited, the MC will calm them down so they can focus on the next speaker.
 When the audience is lethargic or feeling that 3pm slump, they’ll use an appropriate energizer to get every back into the event.

 The MC will also understand the audience, and use humor, comedy, interactive exercises, and more that is appropriate for the demographic of the event attendees.

 Have an event and not quite ready to fill the role of master of ceremonies yourself?
+Want to learn more about what an MC meaning truly is, and fun creative ways to run an event?
 Book me for corporate emcee services.